ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

 .. py:method:: ml_predictor.train(raw_training_data, user_input_func=None)

   :rtype: None.
 This is purely to fit the entire pipeline to the data.
 It doesn't return anything- it saves the fitted pipeline as a property of the ``Predictor`` instance.

   :param raw_training_data: The data to train on.
 See below for more information on formatting of this data.
   :type raw_training_data: List of dictionaries, where each dictionary has both the input data as well as the target data the ml estimator is trying to predict.

   :param user_input_func: A function that you can define that will be called as the first step in the pipeline.
 The function will be passed the entire X dataset, must not alter the order or length of the X dataset, and must return the entire X dataset.
 You can perform any feature engineering you would like in this function.
 See below for more details.
   :type user_input_func: function

+  :param compute_power: The higher the number, the more options for hyperparameters we'll try to train, which could lead to a more accurate model, but will definitely lead to more compute time.
+  :type compute_power: int, from 1 - 10

+  :param ml_for_analytics: Whether or not to print out results for which coefficients the trained model found useful.
+If ``True``, you will see results that an analyst might find interesting printed to the shell.
+  :type ml_for_analytics: Boolean

+  :param user_input_func: A user-provided function that is used to perform feature engineering.
+This function will be passed X as it's only parameter, and must return a list of the exact same length and order as the X list passed in.
+Highly useful if you want to make sure your feature engineering is applied evenly across train, test, and prediction data in an easy and consistent way.
+For more information, please consult the docs for scikit-learn's ``FunctionTransformer``.
+  :type user_input_func: function

 .. py:method:: ml_predictor.predict(prediction_rows)